greko-guevara/greko-guevara.github.io/teaching.md

 ---

-## Teaching Areas

-### 🌱 Irrigation and Drainage Engineering
-- Surface, sprinkler, and drip irrigation systems
-- Irrigation scheduling and water productivity
-- Fertigation principles and nutrient–water interactions
-- Evaluation of irrigation system performance

-### 💧 Pressurized Hydraulics
-- Hydraulic fundamentals for irrigation systems
-- Pipe flow, head losses, and energy efficiency
-- Design and analysis of pressurized networks
-- Practical applications of hydraulic theory

-### 🌧️ Hydrology and Climate for Agriculture
-- Rainfall analysis and interpretation
-- Extreme precipitation and return periods
-- Climate variability and agricultural risk
-- Applied hydrology for irrigation planning

----

 ## STEM Education and Digital Agriculture

 A central component of my academic work is the integration of **STEM education